dontic/wayfinder/README.md

 Replace ```<your_user>``` and ```<your_password>``` with the user and password you have previously set in users.json

+> :warning: The password specified here is not safe in any way, think of it more as a token.
+DO NOT use a password from another service here!

-> :info: Check the [Overland Repo]() for detailed information on how to set up the Overland App in your phone
+> :information_source: Check the [Overland Repo]() for detailed information on how to set up the Overland App in your phone